xmtp/xmtp-dot-org/docs/tutorials/launch.md

 # Prepare and launch your app built with XMTP

-Use this guide to prepare your app for a successful launch.
+Use this guide to prepare your app for a successful launch. 🚀

-## Check the quality of your app
+## Quality checklist

-Before getting pre-launch feedback, review your app against this quality checklist.
+Before launching, review your app against this quality checklist.

 ### Interoperable inbox